calebt97/TaylorTextPad/README.md

 2.2: A few more bug fixes, and comments for readability

 3.0: Added a console for output from the code written in the textpad.
 The console was built using JTextPane.
 The code output is appended to the console.
 More bug fixes.

+3.1: Minor fixes to the OutputConsole.java and CompileAndRun.java files.
+Save method in the Main.java was producing a copy, not overwriting the file.
+So I fixed that using static File object.